 |Short game description:||Travel to an untamed island full of fantasy creatures on a hunt for a gigantic monster.
 Slay and capture huge beasts and craft your equipment out of their parts.|

 It was also a stroke of genius for the developers to include lighting changes in the creator.
-You can pick out of three schemes at any time.
+You can switch between three lighting schemes at any time.
 This alleviates the problems of many other creators.
 Characters often look great in the featureless void of creation, but in the actual game this often changes.
 Being able to see a character under different lights is brilliant and helpful.

-There’s also a second character creator, dedicated to designing your character’s catlike Palico companion, including fur colour and pattern, as well as shape of the tail.
+There’s also a second character creator, dedicated to designing your character’s catlike Palico companion, including fur colour and pattern, as even shape of the tail.
+More games should allow players to customise pets/companions!

 Saints Row (esp.
 3 & 4)